jllorencetti/benicio/README.md

 Caution:
 =======
-While I don't create a daemon to execute the commands from the web interface, I recommend you to run this project inside a BSD Jail.
+I recommend you to run this project inside a BSD Jail.
 For security sake.